JackLawhorn/Heavens-Above-Gardens-Below/Posts/Necromancy.md

 Necromancy leverages biological material of the races of the [[Orior]], the [[noble beasts]], and other creatures, which are uniquely designed to channel [[albedo]] into their [[organic magics]].
 Through a variety of necromantic practices, that energy – and the organic magics imbued within the raw material – can be harnessed as if part of the necromancer's own [[aura]].

 Three primary approaches to necromancy exist in the [[Known World]], and vary from practitioner to practitioner.
 The [[Necromancer demons]] of the [[Bouda cackles]] and the [[vulture wakes]] – fallen from their station as [[noble beasts]] – practice transumption, or the consuming of remains to absorb their powers.
 Bouda and human necromancers are known to preserve remains into demonic artifacts.
-Lastly, in the mid-[[Renascence period]], the human necromancers of the [[Isle of Melos]] developed a particularly potent practice of [[necromantic grafts|grafting]] remains onto their own bodies.
+Lastly, in the mid-[[Renascence|Renascence period]], the human necromancers of the [[Isle of Melos]] developed a particularly potent practice of [[necromantic grafts|grafting]] remains onto their own bodies.

 ## See also
 ```dataview